guitarrapc/valentia/README.md

 UploadL -ListFile list.txt -DestinationFolder c:\ -DeployGroup new
 ```

-Offcource you can omit poarameter names like this.
+Of cource you can omit parameter names like this.

 ```Powershell
 UploadL list.txt c:\ new